DENBIGH MENTAL ASYLUM

 Although not really funny (but was at the time!!) one of our investigators fell through a small hole in the flooring but fortunately he was not injured.

-We managed to get ourselves lost in a maze of corridors, rooms, halls and stairways and spent half an hour or so trying to find our way back out.
+We managed to get ourselves lost in a maze of corridors, rooms, halls and stairways and over an hour trying to find our way back out.
 During this time we called out regularly to ask if any spirit was there but again we heard nothing.

 We asked if anyone was there and if so to make a sound.
-After a couple of seconds we heard two taps which were caught on film.
-Please see below
+After a couple of seconds we heard two taps which were caught on camera.
+Please see below.

-After a few more minutes we asked again but this time only got a faint tap in response - again caught on film but very faint.
+After a few more minutes we asked again but this time only got a faint tap in response - again caught on camera but very faint.

 Other than these experiences, off camera we heard doors slamming, which to start with we assumed was the wind until we closed the banging door securely but as we walked away it slammed loudly again.
 Sadly we did not catch this on tape or camera.